Causal inference with dyadic data in randomized experiments: Introduction

-Researchers have made significant progress in causal inference with interference, including various types of causal estimands \citep{hudgens2008interference, vanderweele2011effect, hu2022average}, models for interference mechanisms, and methods for identification and estimation \citep{eckles2016design, aronow2017estimating, liu2016inverse, bhattacharya2020causal, tchetgen2021auto, leung2022causal, li2022random, ogburn2024causal,ogburn2020causal}.
-Exposure mappings are proposed to fully or approximately describe the interference patterns and reduce the complexity of potential outcomes \citep{manski2013socialinteraction, aronow2017estimating, chin2019regression}, which sometimes may not be available in real-world studies.
-For example, \cite{savje2024causal} quantified the potential influence of misspecified exposure mappings.
-In the context of randomized experiments with network interference, researchers also propose some methods to handle complicated interference at the design stage, such as cluster randomizations \citep{ugander2013graph, ugander2023randomized}, ego-cluster experiments \citep{saintjacques}, or staggered rollout experiments \citep{cortez2022staggered, han2023detect}.
+Researchers have made significant progress in causal inference with interference, including various types of causal estimands \citep{hudgens2008interference, vanderweele2011effect, savje2021average, hu2022average} , models for interference mechanisms, and methods for identification and estimation \citep{eckles2016design, aronow2017estimating, liu2016inverse, bhattacharya2020causal,ogburn2020causal, bhattacharya2020causal, tchetgen2021auto, leung2022causal, li2022random, ogburn2024causal}.
+A commonly-used device is the exposure mapping, which summarizes the interference experienced by each unit through a low-dimensional function of the assignment vector \citep{manski2013socialinteraction, aronow2017estimating, chin2019regression}.
+However, specifying the exposure-mapping typically requires strong structural knowledge about how interference operates. \citet{savje2024causal} quantified the impact of misspecifying such a mapping. \citet{shpitser2024modeling} develop a symmetric treatment decomposition framework for separating spillover effects into direct and indirect components under interference, whereas our work focuses on design-based estimation and inference for causal effects with dyadic outcomes in randomized experiments.
+Complementary work addresses interference at the design stage, including cluster randomization \citep{ugander2013graph, ugander2023randomized}, ego-cluster experiments \citep{saintjacques}, and staggered roll-out designs \citep{cortez2022staggered, han2023detect}.
 In addition, there are other types of interference beyond network interference, such as carryover effects \citep{bojinov2019time,han2024population} and peer effects \citep{goldsmith2013social, egami2024identification, luo2025identification}.
-This expanding corpus of research highlights the importance of addressing interference for reliable causal inference.
+This growing body of research highlights the importance of addressing interference for reliable causal inference.